learnwithshin/python_intro/SETUP.md

 ![Screen Shot3](images/drop_files.png)

-And then click on "Upload" for those two files.
-And you shoul be all set!
+Then click on "Upload" for those two files and you should be all set!

 ![Screen Shot3](images/uploaded.png)